 Annual Cash Incentive Compensation.
 We provide annual cash incentive compensation as a means of motivating and rewarding performance by the executive officers.
 We measure this performance by comparing Farmer Mac's results against specified shortterm goals established by the Compensation Committee and reviewed by the Board.
 In determining the performance goals and weightings for the year, the Compensation Committee considers competitive practices for incentive design and seeks to encourage prudent risk-taking within Board-established parameters by balancing growth in business volume and earnings with risk management objectives.
-Consistent with this philosophy, the Compensation Committee chose performance goals and weightings for 2015 that it believed struck the appropriate balance among the corporate goals of earnings (25% weight), business volume (25% weight), and asset quality (two separate measures totaling a 25% weight), as well as an individual's leadership and strategic performance (25% weight).
+Consistent with this philosophy, the Compensation Committee chose performance goals and weightings for 2016 that it believed struck the appropriate balance among the corporate goals of earnings (25% weight), business volume (25% weight), and asset quality (two separate measures totaling a 25% weight), as well as an individual's leadership and strategic performance (25% weight).
+These are the same metrics and weightings used to determine short-term incentive compensation for 2015.
 Achievement against each of these goals is measured as of year-end.
-These goals most closely represent the business strategies and objectives established by the Board and management in Farmer Mac's business plan for 2015 and seek to reward responsible growth by balancing the need for growth in business volume and earnings, disciplined underwriting, and continued financial stability with enhancement of stockholder value.
-The Compensation Committee believes that these shortterm goals are consistent with Farmer Mac's long-term goals and public mission.
-In 2015, the Compensation Committee further aligned the business strategies and objectives established by the Board and management in Farmer Mac's business plan for 2015 by linking the threshold, target, and maximum amounts for each of the "Earnings" and "Net Program Volume" components directly to projections made in Farmer Mac's business plan for 2015, instead of to fixed percentage increases over the prior year results.
-Also, as described in more detail below, Farmer Mac must achieve certain pre-established financial and business thresholds before any annual cash incentive compensation will be paid.
+These goals most closely represent the business strategies and objectives established by the Board and management in Farmer Mac's business plan for 2016 and seek to reward responsible growth by balancing the need for growth in business volume and earnings, disciplined underwriting, and continued financial stability with enhancement of stockholder value.
+The Compensation Committee believes that these short-term goals are consistent with Farmer Mac's long-term goals and public mission.
+In 2016, the Compensation Committee further aligned the business strategies and objectives established by the Board and management in Farmer Mac's business plan for 2016 by linking the threshold, target, and maximum amounts for each of the "Earnings" and "Net Program Volume" components directly to projections made in Farmer Mac's business plan for 2016, instead of to fixed percentage increases over the prior year results.
+Also, as described in more detail below.
+Farmer Mac must achieve certain pre-established financial and business thresholds before any annual cash incentive compensation will be paid.

-For 2015, each named executive officer other than Mr. Stenson earned the percentages of the components of his targeted cash incentive compensation as described in the table below.
-Mr. Stenson did not receive a cash bonus for 2015 due to his retirement from Farmer Mac before the end of the year, as planned.
-For 2015, the Compensation Committee decided to decrease the weight for the "Net Charge-off" component to 10% (down from 15% for 2014) and to increase the weight for the "Leadership and Strategic Performance" component to 25% (up from 20% for 2014).
-Thus, a total of 75% of each individual's incentive compensation for 2015 was based on Farmer Mac's attainment of the specified measures, which was the same for all named executive officers.
+For 2016, each named executive officer earned the percentages of the components of his targeted cash incentive compensation as described in the table below.
+A total of 75% of each individual's incentive compensation for 2016 was based on Farmer Mac's attainment of the specified measures, which was the same for all named executive officers.
 The remaining 25% of an individual's cash incentive compensation was based on the Compensation Committee's qualitative evaluation of the achievements toward the strategic initiatives of Farmer Mac by each of the named executive officers and the named executive officers as a group.
-Some of the factors considered by the Compensation Committee in its qualitative evaluation of each named executive officer were an individual's professional skills, leadership, responsibility, work organization, initiative, creativity, dedication, resourcefulness, and level of contribution to the attainment of business plan objectives.
-The Compensation Committee also considered the quality and adequacy of Farmer Mac's capital and the effectiveness of risk management as significant factors in evaluating the strategic accomplishments of the named executive officers in 2015.
+Some of the factors considered by the Compensation Committee in its qualitative evaluation of each named executive officer were an individual's professional skills, leadership, responsibility, work organization, initiative, creativity, dedication, resourcefulness, and level of contribution to the attainment of business plan objectives such as the quality and adequacy of capital and the effectiveness of risk management.
+The Compensation Committee considered capital, risk management, leadership, and strategic initiatives to be the most significant factors in evaluating the strategic accomplishments of the named executive officers in 2016.